Appdynamics/aws-api-gateway-monitoring-extension/README.md

         metricPrefix: "Server|Component:100|Custom Metrics|AWS APIGateway|"
         ```

-2. Provide accessKey(required) and secretKey(required) of our account(s), also provide displayAccountName(any name that represents your account) and
+2. Provide accessKey(required) and secretKey(required) of our account(s), also provide displayAccountName(any apiName that represents your account) and
    regions(required).
 If you are running this extension inside an EC2 instance which has IAM profile configured then you don't have to configure these values,
    extension will use IAM profile to authenticate.
    ~~~